 Career prospects

-Ongoing continuing professional development (CPD) is important in an industry such as radio, where technology and the media is constantly changing.
-Taking courses in voice training, website editing, news writing or media law, for example, may help you keep up to date, and the industry body ScreenSkills is a useful resource for seeking out training opportunities.
+Taking courses in voice training, website editing, news writing, or media law, for example, will help grow your knowledge.
+The industry body ScreenSkills is a useful resource for seeking out training opportunities.